Architectural Plants

 Conifers

-Juniperus scopulus ‘Skyrocket’ – This conifer is pencil shaped and has a similar look to the ‘Stricta’ but it has more or a blue-grey colour.
-Quite amazingly it can reach a height of 6m but will only grow about 60cm wide.
+Juniperus scopulus ‘Skyrocket’.
+This conifer is pencil-shaped and looks similar to the ‘Stricta’.
+However, it has more of a blue-grey colour.
+Amazingly, it can reach a height of 6m but will only grow about 60cm wide.

-Cupressus sempervirens ‘Stricta’ – This pencil like thin dark green leafed conifer is fantastic as an architectural plant as although it grows very tall it doesn’t grow wide so it can be grown in smaller places and can be planted quite close to one another.
-These conifers remind me of Tuscan and Mediterranean gardens where they will be planted in long rows next to one another.
+Cupressus sempervirens ‘Stricta’ is a pencil-like, thin, dark green-leaved conifer that is fantastic as an architectural plant.
+Although it grows very tall, it doesn’t grow wide.
+Gardeners love that it can grow in smaller places planted close to one another.
+These conifers remind me of Tuscan and Mediterranean gardens, where people often plant them in long rows next to one another.

-Alocasia – These large leaf tropical plants come in different types with different colour leaves.
-Some can be grown outdoors in shaded areas and others need to be grown indoors.
-Although they don’t appreciate full sunlight they are actually quite water wise.
+Alocasia – These large-leaf tropical plants come in different types with different colour leaves.
+Some will grow outdoors in shaded areas, while others need to grow indoors.
+Although they don’t appreciate full sunlight, they are actually quite water-wise.

-Philodedrons various – These large leaf shrubs come in many different shapes and colours.
-They can be grown indoors and outdoors in shady/semi-shaded conditions.
-Two of my favourites are Philodendron xanadu with fissured dark green glossy leaves and Philodendron ‘Rojo Congo’ with maroon leaves.
+Philodedrons, various.
+These large-leaf shrubs come in many shapes and colours.
+They can grow both indoors and outdoors in shady or semi-shaded conditions.
+My favourites are Philodendron Xanadu, with fissured dark green glossy leaves, and Philodendron ‘Rojo Congo’, with maroon leaves.

-Monstera deliciosa – This extremely large leafed plant has glossy dark green leaves with holes in them which have led to its other common name ‘Swiss cheese’ plant.
-It is a climbing plant which is naturally found growing up trees, so be careful as can become invasive.
-It can be grown indoors as well as outdoors and makes a fantastic pot plant.
-It does best grown in shady/semi-shaded areas.
+Monstera deliciosa – This extremely large-leafed plant has glossy dark green leaves with holes, leading to its other common name, ‘Swiss cheese’ plant.
+It is a climbing plant naturally found growing up trees, so be careful as it can become invasive.
+The Monstera deliciosa can grow indoors and outdoors and makes a fantastic pot plant.
+It does best when one grows it in shady or semi-shaded areas.
 Plant in pots to control growth.

-Strelitzia reginae & other Strelizia’s – These indigenous shrubs have spathe like rough grey green leaves and get bird like blooms on stiff leaf stems.
-The reginae gets orange and blue blooms.
-The Mandela’s gold has yellow and blue flowers and then you get juncea where the leaves never fully open.
-These water-wise plants do best and will flower best in sunny areas but can also be grown in half sun areas.
+Strelitzia Reginae & other Strelitzia – These indigenous shrubs have spathe-like rough grey-green leaves and get bird-like blooms on stiff leaf stems.
+The Strelitzia Reginae gets orange and blue blooms, and the Mandela’s gold has yellow and blue flowers.
+Furthermore, you get the Strelitzia Juncea, off which the leaves never fully open.
+These water-wise plants do best and will flower best in sunny areas but can also be grown in half-sun areas.

-Heliconia’s – Heliconia’s have leaves which are similar to the Strelitzia and then gets extremely ornamental brightly coloured waxy bracts.
-Depending on the type these waxy bracts will either be on upright stems or there are varieties which hang down as well.
-These plants all belong in more tropical gardens and shouldn’t really be planted in sunny positions.
+Heliconia’s – Heliconia’s leaves are similar to those of the Strelitzia.
+They get extremely ornamental, brightly coloured waxy bracts.
+Depending on the type, these waxy bracts will be on upright stems, or some varieties will hang down.
+These plants belong in more tropical gardens and shouldn’t be planted in sunny positions.

 Unusually shaped leaf tropical plants

-Gunnera manicata – The Brazilian giant rhubarb is a plant with giant leaves that are deeply lobed.
-This clump forming perennial usually grows best along streams and in damp areas and likes a well composted soil.
-It grows about 2,5m high and can reach almost 4m wide.
+Gunnera manicata—The Brazilian giant rhubarb is a plant with giant, deeply lobed leaves.
+This clump-forming perennial usually grows best along streams and in damp areas and likes well-composted soil.
+It grows about 2.5 m high and can reach almost 4m wide.
 It is more than often dormant in winter.
-This plant can be quite a difficulty to source.
+This plant can be quite difficult to source.

-Aloes (Aloidendrons new name) – All Aloes are extremely striking in plant and leaf shape as well as their eye catching flowers.
-This is a massive family and all are so different.
-The tree Aloe or Aloe barberae is a striking architectural large growing one, as well as Aloe ferox and thraskii are also very architectural and stand out making a garden more interesting.
-My recommendation is that if you really like these plants then purchase an Aloe book to figure out what you would really like and what’s appropriate for your garden.
+All Aloes are extremely striking in plant and leaf shape and their eye-catching flowers.
+This is a massive family, and all are so different.
+The tree Aloe or Aloe barberae is a striking architectural large growing succulent shrub.
+Furthermore, Aloe ferox and thraskii are also very architectural and stand out, making any garden more interesting.
+I recommend purchasing an Aloe book to determine what you would like and what’s appropriate for your garden if you like these plants.

-Agave attenuata, geminiflora & other – These succulent like hardy plants are extremely tough and don’t need much looking after.
-The Agave attenuata is a softer grey/green leaf plant which is very used to be very popular in landscaping.
-For a while it wasn’t readily available as it experienced a disease but is slowly becoming more available again.
-Be aware that some Agave’s are invasive and shouldn’t be planted.
+Agave attenuate (Fox Tail Agave), Agave geminiflora (Twin Flower Agave), and others.
+These succulent-like hardy plants are extremely tough and don’t need much care.
+The Agave attenuata is a softer grey/green leaf plant that was very popular in landscaping.
+It wasn’t readily available for a while as it experienced a disease, but it is slowly becoming more available again.
+Be aware that some Agaves are invasive and shouldn’t be planted.

-Furcraea foetida ‘Mediopicta’ – This variegated succulent perennial forms a fountain of upright, long, sword-shaped leaves.
-The contrasting colours of bright green and creamy white are very eye catching.
-Between the plant and leaf shape as well as the colouring, this plant is one of the most architectural you can get.
-It is one of those plants that you cannot really kill and is extremely water wise.
+This variegated succulent perennial forms a fountain of upright, long, sword-shaped leaves.
+The contrasting colours of bright green and creamy white are very eye-catching.
+Due to its shape and colouring, this plant is one of the most architectural.
+It is one of those plants that is difficult to kill and extremely water-efficient.

 Cyathea’s and other ferns

-Cyathea (Alsophila) brownii & dregei – Tree ferns have an old world feel to them and remind me of prehistoric times.
-The large fern leaves which spread out, sit on an unusual trunk.
-Keep in mind that tree ferns and ferns in general prefer certain conditions.
-Grow in a shaded, protected position where there is not too much sunshine or wind, in a good quality composted soil.
-Keep in mind that tree ferns need space to grow as they grow quite wide.
+Cyathea (Alsophila) brownii & dregei – Tree ferns have an old-world feel and remind me of prehistoric times.
+The large fern leaves that spread out sit on an unusual trunk.
+Keep in mind that tree ferns and ferns, in general, prefer certain conditions.
+Grow in a shaded, protected position with little sunshine or wind in good-quality composted soil.
+Remember that tree ferns need space to grow as they grow quite wide.

 Palms

-Beaucornia recurvata – This unusual looking form plant is commonly named Ponytail palm because of the leaf structure.
+Beaucornia recurvata – This unusual-looking plant is commonly named Ponytail palm because of its leaf structure.
 This evergreen perennial has an expanded or swollen caudex (or bottom stem) for storing water.
-The thin, strappy green leaves cascade giving it that pony tail look.
-This plant can be grown indoors and outdoors and it is a very water wise plant.
+The thin, strappy green leaves cascade, giving it that ponytail look.
+This plant can be grown indoors and outdoors, and it is a very water-wise plant.

 Phoenix roebelenii – The pygmy date palm is a lovely small palm with a slender trunk topped with a dense crown of fine-textured, bright green fronds.
 This palm can be grown indoors and outdoors in full sun or part shade.
-This palm can either be single stemmed or sometimes will multi stem.
+This palm can either be single-stemmed or sometimes it will multi-stem.
 Moderate to low water requirements.

 Reeds & Restios

-Elegia tectorum – This plant has an upright, symmetrical, tufted reed-like appearance with thin, dark green stems.
+Elegia tectorum (Cape thatching reed)– This plant has an upright, symmetrical, tufted reed-like appearance with thin, dark green stems.
 These are topped with brown flowers.
 This indigenous plant actually does like to be watered and can be grown next to water streams etc

-Elegia capensis – This indigenous plant has a drooping look to it, with its bamboo like stems and feathery needle like leaves.
-It belongs in wet areas along streams, next to ponds etc but can be grown in a sandy soil as long as it is getting enough water.
+Elegia capensis (Horsetail restio) – This indigenous plant has a drooping look, bamboo-like stems and feathery needle-like leaves.
+It belongs in wet areas along streams, next to ponds, etc, but can be grown in sandy soil as long as it gets enough water.

-Cyperus papyrus – This perennial sedge native to Africa forms tall stands of reed-like swamp vegetation in shallow water.
+Cyperus papyrus (Paper reed) – This perennial sedge native to Africa forms tall stands of reed-like swamp vegetation in shallow water.
 It must either be grown in water or receive a lot of water.

-In conclusion, this list is but only some of the most common plants used as architectural form plants.
-There as so many more that one could talk about for example, bamboos, Cycas, Cycads etc. Adding these architectural plants to your garden will definitely change the look of your garden and make it more interesting as well as more modern.
-Be careful though to do some homework and choose the correct plant as majority of these are not small plants and will preoccupy large spaces in your garden.
+In conclusion, this list includes only some of the most common shrubs and other popular plants used as architectural plants.
+There are so many more that one could discuss, such as bamboo, Cycas, Cycads, etc. Adding these architectural plants to your garden will definitely change its look and make it more interesting and modern.
+Be careful to research and choose the correct plant, as many of the above-mentioned shrubs and other architectural plants are not small plants and will occupy large spaces in your garden.

 Article written by Jessica Ruger (Procurement at Contours Landscapes and Contours Design Studio and Horticulturist).